 Does Proofreading Require Certification?

-General proofreading doesn’t typically require certification or an English degree (depending on the companies you apply to work for).
+General proofreading doesn’t require certification (there is no certification in the US) or an English degree (depending on the companies you apply to work for).
 If you don’t have a degree in English or didn’t go to college, but know you have a natural attention to detail in writing and the ability to proofread, there is an amazing free proofreading workshop to get you started on the online proofreading track.

 Caitlin Pyle’s free proofreading workshop gives you all the right tools to make sure you can hone your language skills into a money-making, work-from-home machine!
 Caitlin’s workshop answers your questions and guides you along the proofreading process, so you can come out completely confident and ready to apply to your first proofreading job.

 Check out her workshop today to get the perfect jump start on your proofreading journey.

 If you have great attention to detail as it pertains to writing and content, you’re already an excellent candidate.
 Proofreaders will need to be skilled in reading pages of content, searching for the smallest of errors in various pieces of work on a regular basis.

 Some companies/authors require college degrees and up to 5 years of proofreading experience, but there are plenty of sites who are more than willing to let you gain experience with them and prove yourself valuable as a beginner, even if you didn’t go to college.

 Some sites only need a high school diploma and a serious inclination for great grammatical finesse.
 Wherever you fall between these categories, there is a proofreading place for you online.